hex0cter/tech-notes/README.md

 # Technical notes

-This site was converted from [https://sites.google.com/site/xiangyangsite](https://sites.google.com/site/xiangyangsite) before Google forced me to migrate to their new site templates (which don't many features the old one did, such as subpage listing, page attachment, etc.)
+This site was converted from [https://sites.google.com/site/xiangyangsite](https://sites.google.com/site/xiangyangsite) before Google forced it to be migrated to their new site template (which doesn't have many features the old one had, such as subpage listing, page attachment, etc.)

 ## How to generate the mark down files: